chenjshnn/Object-Detection-for-Graphical-User-Interface/README.md

 ```
 @inproceedings{chen2020object,
   title={Object Detection for Graphical User Interface: Old Fashioned or Deep Learning or a Combination?},
-  author={Chen, Jieshan and Xie, Mulong and Xing, Zhenchang and Chen, Chunyang and Xu, Xiwei and Zhu, Liming},
+  author={Chen, Jieshan and Xie, Mulong and Xing, Zhenchang and Chen, Chunyang and Xu, Xiwei, Zhu, Liming and Guoqiang Li},
   booktitle={Proceedings of the 2020 28th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering},
   year={2020},
   publisher = "ACM",